as-ajitsingh/rideon-service/README.md

   - Employee can create cab request
   - Employee can view their own cab requests with paginations (provide `page-number` and `limit` as query params)
   - Admin can view cab requests of all employees with paginations (provide `page-number` and `limit` as query params)
-  - Admin can approve cab request and assign vendors
+  - Admin can approve cab request and assign vendors, a sms will be sent to vendor's constact number giving details about request
   - Admin can reject cab request and supply rejection message
   - Admin can export all requests as excel within a time range grouped by status
 - Vendors